matarina/pyrola.nvim/README.md

 ## Credit

 - [Jupyter Team](https://github.com/jupyter/jupyter)
-- [nvim-python-repl](https://github.com/geg2102/nvim-python-repl): `pyrola` is inspired by `nvim-python-repl` from the very beginning.
+- [nvim-python-repl](https://github.com/geg2102/nvim-python-repl): `pyrola` draws inspiration from the foundational work of `nvim-python-repl`.

 ## Contributing

-Contributions are welcome! `pyrola` is newly born and highly actively maintained.
-Any issues will receive a real-time response.
-For higher quality image rendering, terminal graphic protocols like Kitty or Sixel are not currently supported in the Neovim terminal buffer, as discussed in [this issue](https://github.com/neovim/neovim/issues/30889).
-Keep an eye on any progress in the future!
+Contributions are not only welcome but encouraged! `pyrola` is in its nascent stages and is actively maintained.
+Any reported issues will receive prompt attention.
+For enhanced image rendering capabilities, terminal graphic protocols such as Kitty or Sixel are not yet supported within the Neovim terminal buffer, as discussed in [this issue](https://github.com/neovim/neovim/issues/30889).
+Stay tuned for future developments and improvements!